 We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

 Strangles is a very common but unpleasant bacterial disease that can affect horses and ponies of all types.
-The best way to minimise its spread is to spot the signs of strangles early!
-Signs differ between individuals and can range from very mild to dramatic in appearance.
+The best way to minimise its spread is through early detection and implementation of appropriate biosecurity.
+Signs differ between individuals and can range from very mild (e.g. a transient fever) to dramatic (severe throat swelling causing asphyxia) in appearance.
 Strangles can cause great distress to both the horse and its owner.
 It can be difficult for the vet to treat and can become a management nightmare for yard owners.

 Signs to look out for:

 NB: It is important to recognise that not all horses show all of these signs.
 Some may simply have a high temperature and seem off colour, so the disease can remain unrecognised until another horse is infected and shows more typical signs.

 Strangles spreads principally by direct contact from horse to horse or horse to object to horse i.e. rubbing noses and sharing drinking troughs etc. Even horses kept together do not always all contract the disease.
 In the same way that not all members of a family all catch the same cold.
 Just as important as horse-to-horse contact is spread of the infection by poor hygiene amongst handlers i.e. spread on clothes, buckets, tack and other contaminated kit.
 The bacteria that cause strangles can linger for several weeks in the environment so may persist in dirty stables.
 Fortunately this infection is not airborne so, unlike influenza, it will not spread long distances without some kind of direct contact.
 Horses may shed bacteria while they are ‘incubating' the disease a few days before they show any signs or for a few weeks after all their symptoms have resolved.
 Some horses become ‘carriers' and harbour the infection in their respiratory tract.
 These carriers may shed bacteria for years without showing any overt signs.